Mount Etna: Historical eruptions

-Modern-day eruptions (1928–present day)
+Modern-day eruptions (1923–present)

-As "Europe's most active volcano," eruptions occur frequently (with as many as 16 eruptions taking place in 2001).
+As "Europe's most active volcano", eruptions occur frequently (with as many as 16 eruptions taking place in 2001).
 However, several eruptions of note have occurred over the last century.

+A major eruption took place in June 1923, lasting from 6 June until 29 June.
 A large lava flow from an eruption in 1928 led to the destruction of a population centre for the first time since the 1669 eruption.
 The eruption started high on Etna's northeast flank on 2 November.
 Then new eruptive fissures opened at decreasing elevations down the flank of the volcano.
 The third and most vigorous of these fissures opened late on 4 November at an unusually low elevation, approximately 1200 m above sea-level, in a zone known as Ripe della Naca.
 The village of Mascali, lying down-slope of the Ripe della Naca, was almost completely destroyed in two days.
 Only a church and a few surrounding buildings survived in the north part of the village, called Sant'Antonino or "il quartiere".
 During the last days of the eruption, the flow interrupted the Messina-Catania railway line and destroyed the train station of Mascali.
 The event was used by Benito Mussolini's fascist regime for propaganda purposes, with the evacuation, aid, and rebuilding operations being presented as models of fascist planning.
 Mascali was rebuilt on a new site, and its church contains the Italian fascist symbol of the torch, placed above the statue of Jesus Christ.